 1. Brainstorm with your class, group or youth questions about runaway issues.
 Here a few common questions to get you started:

-- What can I do if someone I know is wanting to run away?
-Or has run away?
+What can I do if someone I know wants to run away or has run away?

 4. NRS will ask the group leader or teacher to fill out a Kids Call evaluation form and return it to NRS via mail or fax 773-929-5150.